ahundt/deep-learning-jhu-cs-482-682/README.md

 # Continuous Integration and Travis-CI

-[Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) a way to avoid mistakes in your code by automated testing, generation of documentation, etc. every time you make a change.
+[Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) is a way to avoid mistakes in your code by automating testing, generation of documentation, etc. every time you make a change.
 [Travis-CI](https://en.wikipedia.org/wiki/Travis_CI) is a company which provides computing resources and github functionality which is utilized for continuous integration in many open source projects and enterprises.
 [Travis-CI for beginners](https://docs.travis-ci.com/user/for-beginners/) has more details.

 ## Modifying your .travis.yml